Journey through the torii gates

 After feeding up my cultural appetite, Noriko and I headed over to a small city situated between Kyoto and Nara.
 Uji (宇治) is known for its World Heritage sites such as Byodoin Temple or Ujigami Shrine or the Tale of Genji.
-However the thing that put Uji on the map is the quality of its green tea.
+However, the thing that put Uji on the map is the quality of its green tea.

-We drove to Uji however a train trip from Kyoto is about 20 minutes to either JR Uji or Keihan Uji.
+We drove to Uji, however, a train trip from Kyoto is about 20 minutes to either JR Uji or Keihan Uji.

 After having no difficulty finding a place to park our car, we walk over the Uji-bashi Bridge, one of the oldest bridges in Japan.
 The end of the bridge takes you to Byodo-in Omotesando Street.
-This street is the center of the city I believe with shops after shops selling souvenirs, tea and tea-related products, from “dango” dumplings, to noodles, ice creams or even donuts.
+This street is the centre of the city I believe with shops after shops selling souvenirs, tea and tea-related products, from “dango” dumplings, to noodles, ice creams or even doughnuts.
 I tried both the noodles and ice cream and they were both delicious.
 After a nice walk around the shopping street and along the river bank, we headed to the meeting point for Uji’s number two experience: Cormorant fishing.
 For more information about the experience, please check here.
 We did not visit Byodo-in Temple as we were on schedule but it is worth a visit.